harikiranrvr/restapi/README.md

 ---
 ## Step 7: App Integration
 - New application is created and documentation for this step is mentioned here [customer-api-client](https://github.com/harikiranrvr/restapi/tree/main/customer-api-client)

+## For Update and Delete Operation:
+### Known Issues

+#### Update Operation
+The update operation currently has a known issue where the repository's `findById` method cannot locate existing customers during update operations, despite the get-by-id and list endpoints working correctly.
+This appears to be related to JPA persistence context or transaction management.

+#### Delete Operation
+The delete operation has a similar issue where `existsById` returns false for existing customers, preventing successful deletion.

+**Workaround:** For now, consider using the create operation to add new customers, as the read operations work correctly.
+Manual database cleanup may be required for customer removal for delete operation

+**Status:** Under investigation - JPA/Hibernate persistence context issue